 A core clinical site is a hospital/health system that provides clerkships for third year medical students and required core and elective rotations for fourth year medical students.
 Clinical rotations for nurse practitioner students are also arranged in and around core site hospitals.
-Housing is available for students training in St. Joseph and Maryville.

 Student Success Stories

 “Rotating in northwest Missouri has been an exceptional experience.
 I can honestly say that every preceptor invests in my education and contributes to making me better prepared for my future.
 The best part of rotating here has without a doubt been the people I have encountered.
 The AHEC staff, nurses, physicians and patients are all integral parts of what makes this an amazing place to learn.
 It is also incredibly rewarding to be back in northwest Missouri to serve and learn from the same communities that gave me so much growing up.
 I am truly excited to see what the remainder of my time here brings!

 – Mikaila Wallace, 3rd year medical student Kirksville College of Osteopathic Medicine